scottfr/SystemsBook/Understanding/understanding.md

 {"title": "Systems Archetypes", "description": "There is a typical unfolding relationship between the common recurring structures.", "load": "http://insightmaker.com/insight/538"}
 # End Model

+Hopefully the relationships between the Systems Archetype has provided a lot of food for thought in terms of how connected things really are, and how there are very typical paths of evolution.

+In the next chapter we'll delve a bit deeper into some more involved models in a number of different disciplines.

 ## Summary ##